Gynaecological Urgent Suspected Cancer Clinic

 Location of the Gynaecological Urgent Suspected Cancer Clinic

 You will find us in the Gynaecology Department of the Women and Children’s Hospital.
-When you arrive, please check in with the receptionists at the desk on the ground floor; they will be able to tell you if your appointment is on the ground or first floor.
+When you arrive, please check in with the clerks at the desk on the ground floor; they will be able to tell you if your appointment is on the ground or first floor.
 There are also digital check-in kiosks if you prefer.

 Why have I been referred to the Gynaecological Urgent Suspected Cancer Clinic?